 SANDY: I did.

 TOM: Well, that’s OK.
-Because what you want to do now is you want to go out and buy some fiberglass tape.
+Because what you want to do now is you want to go out and buy some fiberglass tape for these wall cracks.

 Now, fiberglass drywall tape is perforated.
 It’s kind of like netting; it’s a little tacky.
 And you cut a piece off, you put it on top of that seam.
 And what that’s going to do is bridge the gap across the seam.
 And then you cover the tape with spackle.

-And you want to do about three very, very thin coats.
+And you want to do about three very, very thin coats for such wall cracks.
 Don’t put too much on.
 A little bit of spackle goes a long way.
 Sand in between in each one and then just build it out and build it up over those three coats.
 And that’ll be fine.
 And because you put the tape over – the fiberglass tape – it shouldn’t crack again.

 SANDY: That sounds like something I can do.